 On January 2nd, 2021, I suffered a stroke in my left cerebellum.
 I nearly died and was in a coma for a few weeks.
 After brain surgery and having part of my brain removed, the long road to recovery began.

 I am luckily doing quite well now, only six months later.
 My personality and cognitive functions are essentially the same as what they were before the stroke.
-My balance and coordination have improved, but I will never get back to playing sport at the level I did before the stroke.
+My balance and coordination have improved, but I will never return to playing sport at the level I did before the stroke.

 Fortunately, I have a second chance at life.
 I could rush back to how I did things before.
 However, I want to live in a way that is positive for me and my health.
 I want to enjoy my life and the relationships that I have with others outside of my work.